How Much Does Tri Tip Cost in California?

 “Store brand” is ungraded supermarket beef, “Choice” is the standard graded tier most stores feature, and “Branded” covers Certified Angus and similar programs.
 USDA Prime tri tip is almost never advertised, so it has no line here, but Costco often carries it in bulk (more on that below).

-A quick rule of thumb on what counts as a good price: in California, Choice tri tip under about $7/lb is a solid buy and anything under $5 is a steal, while $10 and up means you’re paying for Prime or a branded Angus program.
-Those are whole-roast prices, too.
-Cut into steaks, tri tip runs a little higher, about $7.99/lb for Choice this week.
+A quick rule of thumb, and remember these are sale prices: in California, Choice tri tip advertised around this week’s Choice figure above is a solid deal, and well under it is a steal.
+Everyday, off-sale prices run higher, commonly into the low-double-digits per pound, and above that on ad usually means Prime or a branded Angus program.
+Those are whole-roast figures, too.
+Cut into steaks, Choice runs a little higher, about $5.77/lb on ad this week.

-The lowest advertised tri tip price in California this week is $4.99/lb for store brand, with graded Choice as low as $6.99/lb.
+The lowest advertised tri tip price in California this week is $5.77/lb for Choice, with graded Choice as low as $5.77/lb.
 In California, value chains like WinCo, Stater Bros, Vons, and Smart & Final tend to run tri tip features, especially heading into grilling-season weekends.
 One honest caveat: USDA pools these prices from store ads but never names the retailer, so we can show you the price, not the chain.
-And because grocery ad weeks vary — many flip on Wednesday, some Thursday or Friday — and this is a once-a-week snapshot, a given sale may already have changed.
+And because grocery ad weeks vary, many flip on Wednesday, some Thursday or Friday, and this is a once-a-week snapshot, a given sale may already have changed.
 Check the store’s current ad before you make the drive.

 The National Trend, 2018 to 2025